England Ireland Find Havens

 Image: Michael Harpur

-Gull Island is situated in the lower section of the Beaulieu River about a mile above its entrance and below Needs Oar Point.
-It provides an anchorage and visitor moorings behind the low lying island that is awash on high water Springs.
+Gull Island is situated in the lower section of the Beaulieu River, about a mile above its entrance and below Needs Oar Point.
+It provides an anchorage and visitor moorings behind the low-lying island, which is awash with high-water Springs.

 How to get in?